Connect with others who understand.

 Dark Leafy Greens

 Dark leafy greens are rich in lutein and zeaxanthin.
-These are antioxidants, or cell-protecting chemicals, known as carotenoids, naturally found in healthy macula.
-Some lutein and zeaxanthin-rich dark leafy greens include kale, spinach, and chard.
+These are antioxidants, or cell-protecting chemicals, called carotenoids.
+They are naturally found in the healthy macula.
+Some lutein and zeaxanthin-rich dark green leafy vegetables include kale, spinach, collard greens, and chard.

 Fatty Fish

-Omega-3 fatty acids, which have been shown to support eye health and reduce the risk of AMD progression, are abundant in fatty fish.
-It’s recommended to eat fish and seafood at least twice per week to get these good fats for eye health.
-Excellent sources of omega-3 include salmon, mackerel, and sardines.
+Try to eat fish and seafood at least twice a week to get these healthy fats for your eyes.
+Foods high in omega-3 include salmon, mackerel, and sardines.

 Citrus Fruits